sourabh2311/btp/tigerDoc/docs/reg.md

 Now that we have made our interference graph, where each edge denotes that its endpoints must go in different registers, thus, our problem reduced into coloring our graph with K (# no. of available registers) colors such that no two end points have same colour.

-As of now this is implemented by below mentioned algorithm **but** later as our number of registers is fixed, I would like to implement parameterized algorithm if there exists one.
+As of now this is implemented by below mentioned algorithm **but** later I would implement the exact algorithm which is given in book.

+Note that graph coloring problem is not fixed parameter tractable with respect to number of colors.

 ## Algorithm